dottedmag/dottedmag.net/src/blog/dependencies.md

 - Stable interfaces for unstable external systems (scraping, unstable APIs etc)
 - Parsing, including basic network protocols: JSON, HTTP, XML et al.

-By and large, less often a dependency changes (without accumulating known bugs) the more potentially useful it is.
+By and large, the less often a dependency changes (without accumulating known bugs), the more potentially useful it is.

 ## Harmful dependencies